631: Chasten the Dragon Edition

 He implies that the FFRF is trying to stop students from praying just because they're trying to stop them from praying into the public address system.

-Farting in school and farting into the PA system are two different propositions and the homophobic misogyny that Christians are promoting is way more offensive than any fucking fart.
+Farting in school and farting into the PA system are two different propositions.
+And the homophobic misogyny that Christians are promoting is way more offensive than any fucking fart.

-But of course he has to be hyperbolic because there's literally nothing he could even theoretically be suing them for in the law books.
+But of course, he has to be hyperbolic because there's literally nothing he could even theoretically be suing them for in the law books.

 He's just using the courts to get headlines about how he's fighting the back against out-of-state atheist groups.

 It doesn't matter that the first judge who sees it throws it out because I can't even afford to win a lawsuit of that magnitude, right?
+Most people can't.

-He's charging his side to the Oklahoma taxpayer and maybe that's who would ultimately pay the bill for me.
+He's charging his side to the Oklahoma taxpayer, and maybe that's who would ultimately pay the bill for me.
+But in the meantime, I got to lawyer up.

-But in the meantime, I got to lawyer up and who can realistically afford to do that shit.
+And who can realistically afford to do that shit?

 I mean, I guess the FFRF probably doesn't have to lawyer up because they are lawyers, but this is still going to cost them valuable time and effort that should be spent on their mission.